percona/pmm_dump_docs/docs/usage.md

 ## Running PMM Dump from the Docker Container

 Starting from version 2.27.0, PMM Server is shipped with PMM Dump.
 Therefore you do not need to install it.
-To run this shipped vesion use `docker exec` command:
+To run this shipped version use `docker exec` command:

 ``` {.bash data-prompt="$" }
 $ sudo docker exec -it pmm-server pmm-dump export \